yonaskolb/XcodeGen/README.md

     platform: iOS
     sources: MyFramework
 ```
-A project would be created with 2 connected targets, with all the required build settings.
+A project would be created with 2 connected targets, with all the required configurations and build settings.
 See below for the full spec and all the options it provides.

 ## Installing
 Make sure Xcode 8.3 is installed first.